 - X-rays to look for bone and joint injuries

 - imaging scans, such as an MRI

 - bloodwork to look for signs of infection

-A doctor will also ask questions about a person’s medical history, and sometimes about their family’s medical history.
+A doctor will also ask questions about a person’s medical history and, sometimes, their family’s medical history.

 It is important to tell a doctor about all symptoms, even those that might not seem related to the pain.

 Mild pain in the leg and groin areas in females can go away on its own, and many soft tissue injuries heal without special intervention.

 Aches and pains related to pregnancy usually ease after the birth, but a number of interventions during pregnancy may help.